Islamabad United: 2024 season

+2025 season

 Team identity

 The team logo and name was revealed on 22 December 2015 in a ceremony held at the Polo Club in Islamabad.
 The logo features a lion.
 The team's primary colours are red, orange and a light shade of brown.

 Fawad Khan was the team's star ambassador between 2016 and 2018, while Ali Zafar was the team's star ambassador only for 2016 season.
 The franchise has also focused on Empowerment and Momina Mustehsan joined the team as its Empowerment Champion in 2017 season.
 The team's anthem in the initial season was "Chakka Choka" sung by Ali Zafar.
 In 2017, new anthems of the team were released; "Cricket Jorray Pakistan" was sung by Momina Mustehsan, and "Kitna Rola Daalay Ga" by Abdullah Qureshi.